 How are papers assessed?

-Papers (including those in special issues) are subject to a peer review process, using an international panel of researchers who are expert in relevant fields.
+Papers (including those in special issues) are subject to a peer-review process, using an international panel of researchers who are experts in relevant fields.

 Article Submission Guidelines

 - The subject matter should be concerned with the theory and/or practice within the area of computer-based educational technologies.

 - All articles must be in English.
 The preferred spelling to be used for papers submitted to the journal is provided by Merriam-Webster’s Collegiate Dictionary.
 If a word is not in Webster’s Collegiate, authors should consult the more comprehensive Webster’s Third New International Dictionary.
 However, in the spirit of an international journal, IJET will support both U.K. and U.S. English spellings.